medik/bash-scripts/README.md

 ## Useful commands

-Here is a list of useful commands I want to save somewhere.
+Here is a list of useful commands I use sometimes.

 | Command				           | Description
 | -------					   | -----------